Return to all posts

 Latest research

-Which artists and groups have made the most from selling off the rights to their music?
+Which artists have made the most from selling the rights to their music?

 Today, more and more musicians from eras gone by are cashing in, as well as those still topping the charts, making hundreds of millions selling the rights to their songs.
-Most recently, Katy Perry has sold his share to the tune of a reported $225 million.
+Most recently, Sony Music Group is understood to have paid at least $600m (£475m) for half of Michael Jackson's catalogue.

-To find out, we took a look at reports of sales and how much back catalogues were sold for, covering some of the biggest names in music history.
+To find out, we looked at reports of how much back catalogues were sold for, covering some of the biggest names in music history.
 We also looked at trends in the rankings to identify how factors like gender, age and time in the industry can affect the value of these bumper sales.

 So, what did we find?